 Aerial photographs are non-circulating items, but they may be reproduced .
 The Map Library has a desktop scanner that patrons may use free of charge to scan small numbers of photos (ten or fewer).
+Please bring a flash drive if you plan to use the Map Library’s scanner.
 To scan larger numbers of items, please speak to Library staff to make arrangements to bring in desktop scanning equipment.
 Additionally, on weekdays, patrons with a current UIUC ID card may borrow up to fifty photographs for short time periods to scan in offices elsewhere on campus.
 Photographs borrowed through this mechanism must be returned by 4:30 p.m. on the day borrowed.
 Late photographs will be assessed a per item fine of $2.00 per hour overdue.

 The Library’s Digitization Services (415 Library, 217-244-2062) can digitize, scan, and photograph items upon request.Their website has a service price guide, a reproduction request form, and additional contact information for the department.
 Turnaround time on requested services is usually 10-15 business days.
 Please consult with the Map Library staff if you are interested in this reproduction option.